-If resources permit, you may want to use a pre-screening kiosk as part of your safe reopening plan.
-You will need one or more people to work the door of an event or monitor access to a public space.
+You may want to use a pre-screening kiosk as part of your safe reopening plan.
+If resources permit, you will need one or more people to work the door of an event or monitor access to a public space.
 For example, you might want to have a pre-screening kiosk as students come onto campus.
 Or, you might want to be more specific and have pre-screening kiosks at the entrance to individual buildings.

 Here are the steps you will take to launch a pre-screening kiosk.